jason0x43/intern/docs/architecture.md

 ### Reporters

 Reporters are how Intern displays or outputs test results and coverage information.
-Since Intern is an event emitter, anything that registers for Intern events can be a "reporter".
+Since Intern is an event emitter, anything that registers for Intern events can be a “reporter”.
 Classes that inherit from Reporter gain a few conveniences.
 Reporter also exports a decorator that handles some of the event registration boilerplate.

 ## Extension points